grafana/loki/docs/sources/setup/upgrade/_index.md

 - `-boltdb.shipper.compactor.shared-store`
 - `-boltdb.shipper.compactor.shared-store.key-prefix`

-Going forward compactor will run compaction and retention on all the object stores configured in [period configs](/docs/loki/latest/configure/#period_config) where the index type is either tsdb or boltdb-shipper.
+Going forward compactor will run compaction and retention on all the object stores configured in [period configs](/docs/loki/latest/configure/#period_config) where the index type is either `tsdb` or `boltdb-shipper`.

 #### `delete_request_store` should be explicitly configured

 `-compactor.delete-request-store` or its YAML setting should be explicitly configured when retention is enabled, this is required for storing delete requests.
-The path prefix under which the delete requests are stored is decided by `-compactor.delete-request-store.key-prefix`, it defaults to "index/".
+The path prefix under which the delete requests are stored is decided by `-compactor.delete-request-store.key-prefix`, it defaults to `index/`.

 #### Configuration `use_boltdb_shipper_as_backup` is removed